Are your legs shaking after sex? This is why it happens—and what to do about it

 If you experience shaking after sex, this may also be heightened due to something called 'squirting' (you can see some of our top sex tips here if you're looking to achieve this!)
 King continues: "Some people may ejaculate when having a vaginal orgasm.
 When this happens, a clear fluid spurts from glands close to the urethra during intense sexual excitement or orgasm.”

 So, if your legs are shaking after sex, it's probably just thanks to a release of post-sex tension—meaning more often than not, it's absolutely nothing to worry about.
-In fact, you might even enjoy it!
+In fact, you might even enjoy the heady come-down!

 Do women experience legs shaking after sex more than men?

-If you've encountered legs shaking after sex, or legs shaking during sex, you might be wondering whether it's a phenomenon experienced more by women, or by men.
-While, anecdotally, more women say that they experience shaking after sex—it seems that it does happen to women more than men statistically, too.
+While, anecdotally, more women say that they experience legs shaking after sex—it seems that it does happen to women more than men statistically, too.

-So why do girls legs shake after sex?
-“Research has indicated that women experience leg shaking more so after sex than men, and whilst there’s no definitive answer as to why, some suggest it’s because women tend to orgasm more intensely, which leads to the muscles contracting in a more aggressive and more pronounced way," Melissa Stone, sex and relationship expert at Joy Love Dolls (opens in new tab), said.
+So why do women's legs shake after sex?
+“Research has indicated that women experience leg shaking more so after sex than men, and whilst there’s no definitive answer as to why, some suggest it’s because women tend to orgasm more intensely, which leads to the muscles contracting in a more aggressive and more pronounced way," Melissa Stone, sex and relationship expert at Joy Love Dolls, said.

 "Another reason women could experience it more than men is down to how ‘loud’ we can be during sex.
 Women are far more vocal, expressing and releasing how pleasurable sex is, and it’s this energy release that can contribute to leg tremors."